Reach-Robotics/reach_robotics_sdk/.docsrc/source/gettingstarted/index.rst

 Getting Started With Python
 ---------------------------

-To get started with the Reach System python protocol, install the ``rs_protocol`` package and requirements using the provided setup script for your operating system.
+To get started with the Reach System Python protocol, install the ``rs_protocol`` package and requirements using the provided setup script for your operating system.

 **Windows:**